The Nikon D3400 is one of the best DSLR cameras on the market for those who are making their first steps in becoming a photographer.

 Regarding the Nikon D3400 price, it costs around $417.00 brand-new (including an 18-55mm f/3.5-5.6 lens), which is a very affordable price.
 For this amount of money, you will get everything that is needed for your first steps into the photography world.

 Alternatively, you can save some cash and buy a pre-owned Nikon D3400 for barely more than $200.00 (body only).
-In fact, if you read my MPB review, you can learn all the benefits of buying used gear from one of the top used camera gear retailers out there.
+In fact, if you head over to MPB, you can learn all the benefits of buying used gear from one of the top used camera gear retailers out there.